 As a learning experience, planned field trips may be scheduled throughout the school year.
 Parents may be asked to assist the teacher as chaperone.
-Chaperone's may not have other children accompany them.
+Chaperones may not have other children accompany them.
 Parents who are officially selected to be chaperone may count their hours on the field trip as volunteer hours.
-Please note that all chaperones will need to be cleared through MDCPS.
-If you have not been cleared through MDCPS and wish to attend school functions, please follow the MDCPS chaperone clearing procedures as soon as possible.
-All parent chaperones must have a background check and cleared through the Checkr system prior to the field trip.
+Please note that all chaperones will need to be cleared through the school's clearance process.
+All parent chaperones must have a background check and cleared through the Check system prior to the field trip.
 Participation in field trips is a privilege.
 Students serve as representatives of the school; therefore, they may be excluded from participation in any trip.
-Written parental permission and fee must be collected prior to the field trip, or the student will not be permitted to take part in the field trip.
-Students not paying by the designated deadline will not be permitted to attend the field trip.
-Students not wearing Brightview Preparatory Academy class shirt or uniform will be required to remain at school.
+Written parental permission and fee must be collected prior to the field trip, or the student will not be permitted to take part in the field trip Students not paying by the designated deadline will not be permitted to attend the field trip.
+Students not Wearing Brightview Preparatory Academy class shirt or uniform will be required to remain at school.
 All field trip forms must be fully completed with parent signatures by the due date.